Integers expressible as the sum of two rational cubes: Sketch of the proofs of Theorems --

 \end{theorem} It is easy to see that in any cubic twist family, we have $E_{d,n}[2](\Q) = 0$ for $100\%$ of integers $n$.
 For such $n$, the case $p = 2$ of the $p$-parity theorem reads $w_{d,n} = (-1)^{\dim_{\F_2}\!\Sel_2(E_{d,n})}$.
 Across the root number $+1$ curves, the $2$-Selmer group size will be an even power of $2$ (i.e., $1$, $4$, $16$, etc.), while for the root number $-1$ curves, the $2$-Selmer group size will be an odd power of $2$ (i.e., $2$, $8$, $32$, etc.).
 Since the average size of $\Sel_2(E_{d,n})$ is $3$ across those $E_{d,n}$ having root number $+1$, we conclude that at least $1/3$ of these curves~must have $2$-Selmer rank $0$ (note that $3$ is the average of $1,4,4$).
 Since $\Sel_2(E) = 0$ implies $\rk\, E(\Q) = 0$, we deduce that at least $1/6$ of elliptic curves in every cubic twist family have rank $0$.

 Similarly, since the average size of $\Sel_2(E_{d,n})$ is $3$ across those $E_{d,n}$ having root number $-1$, we conclude that at least $5/6$ of these curves~must have $2$-Selmer rank $1$ (note that $3$ is the average of $2,2,2,2,2,8$).
+The identical arguments also apply to $E_{d,n^2}$ as $n$ varies.
 We therefore deduce: